Catalogue description Colonial Office: Prisoners of War and Civilian Internees Department: Nominal Index of Allied Internees

 Description:

-This series comprises a card index created by the Prisoners of War and Civilian Internee Department during the Second World War, to record information relating to civilians and civilian volunteers who were, or were thought to be, subject to internment or imprisonment in Hong Kong and Malaya.
-The cards relate principally to British, Dominion and Colonial subjects, but not, for the most part, to the local colonial inhabitants (there are a few exceptions to this, the principal being where the local subject was related to an interned or imprisoned British or Dominion subject by marriage).
+The cards relate principally to British, Dominion and Colonial subjects, but not, for the most part, to the local colonial inhabitants.
+(There are a few exceptions to this, the principal being where the local subject was related to an interned or imprisoned British or Dominion subject by marriage.)
 There are also cards relating to nationals of various allied states, principally The Netherlands, Norway, Russia and Czechoslovakia.
-There is normally only one card per individual, but where more information was available, two or more cards may be stapled together for one person.
+There is normally only one card per individual, but, where more information was available, two or more cards may be stapled together for one person.
 Sometimes separate cards for members of a family are also stapled together.
-Occasionally one card serves for two or more members of the same family.
+Occasionally one card serves for two or more members of the same family, including spouses and children, some of whom would have been as young as on year old in 1941.
+These cards have been catalogue the name of the head of household.
 Cards often include cross-references to cards of other family members.

 The information recorded on each card varies hugely according to the type of case and the amount of information known at the time.
 All the cards have the subject's name; they nearly all include a next-of-kin or other contact address to which information on the subject could be passed; and most include an indication of the occupation, profession, military employment (if applicable) and, where appropriate, employer of the subject of the card.
 The other piece of information which appears on most of the cards (but not on all) is about their status, whether interned or held as a prisoner of war, and if so where, and the source and date of this information. this information is often updated several times through the course of the war as more detail comes to light.
-This information often originated from Red Cross official reports, but was also found from post cards that the subjects had managed to send to relatives and from reports from former internees and prisoners.
+This information often originated from Red Cross official reports, but was also found from postcards that the subjects had managed to send to relatives and from reports from former internees and prisoners.

-The cards often include details as to the nationality and age of the subject (or sometimes the date and place of birth).
 There are sometimes notes of Colonial Office files having been raised, usually with file references.
 In these cases it may be possible to trace either surviving files, or registry entries for the files, that may reveal further information.
-It should be noted however that some of the file references are in formats that do not match any known surviving Colonial Office file series.
+However, some of the file references are in formats that do not match any known surviving Colonial Office file series held at The National Archives.

-Date: c 1941 - c 1947
+Date: c 1941-c 1947

 Held by: The National Archives, Kew